ymich9963/mdnotes.nvim/README.md

 ### 🖇️ WikiLinks
 - Rename link references and the file itself using `:Mdn rename_references`.
 Also rename references of the current buffer when not hovering over a Wikilink.
 - Show the references of a Wikilink by hovering over the link and executing `:Mdn show_references`.
 Also show references of the current buffer when not hovering over a Wikilink.
+- Undo the most recent reference rename with `:Mdn undo_rename`.

 ### 👩‍💼 Asset Management
 - Use `:Mdn cleanup_unused_assets` to easily cleanup assets that you no longer use.